ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 ## Overview

-This landing page showcases the methodology behind our construction of Rarita’s national football team using statistical models and analyses the impact of a competitive team on the country’s economy.
+This landing page showcases the methodology behind the construction of Rarita’s national football team using statistical models and analyses the impact of a competitive team on the country’s economy.
 Here, we outline several key considerations in our team selection including data cleaning, assumptions, methodology, economic impacts and risks and limitations.

 ## Project Objectives

-The objectives of this project include:
+The objectives of this project included:
 * Ranking within Football and Sporting Association’s (FSA) top ten members within the next five years and,
 * Having a high probability of winning an FSA championship within the next ten years.

 By developing Rarita’s national football brand, the overarching objective was to achieve positive economic impacts for the country over the next 10 years such as GDP growth.

 ## Data Cleaning

-R was used to clean/standardise the raw datasets initially.
+R was used to firstly clean/standardise the raw datasets.

-> League defending, passing, shooting, salary, and goalkeeping statistics imported from Excel.
+> League defending, passing, shooting, salary, and goalkeeping statistics were imported from Excel.

 ```
 install.packages("tidyverse")